masta-g3/llmpedia/STRUCTURE.md

 - `app.py`: The main Streamlit application file that contains the UI and application logic
 - `README.md`: Project documentation and setup instructions
 - `requirements.txt`: Python dependencies for the project
-- `Procfile`: Configuration for deployment on platforms like Heroku
+- `Procfile`: Configuration for deployment on platforms like Heroku (primarily relevant if deploying outside Streamlit Cloud)
+- `.env.template` & `.env`: Environment variable configuration for local development
+- `STRUCTURE.md`: This file, describing the project layout
+- `PLANNING.md`: Temporary file for planning complex tasks
+- `CHANGES.md`: Log of deviations from initial implementation plans

 ## Directories

 - `utils/`: Utility functions and modules for the application
-  - `plots.py`: Visualization functions for creating charts and plots
+  - `plots.py`: Visualization functions for creating charts and plots (e.g., publication trends, topic maps)
-  - `streamlit_utils.py`: Utility functions for Streamlit UI components
+  - `streamlit_utils.py`: Utility functions specific to Streamlit UI components (e.g., custom pagination, styling helpers)
-  - `app_utils.py`: General utility functions for the application
+  - `app_utils.py`: General utility functions for the application logic (e.g., data formatting, helper calculations)
-  - `styling.py`: CSS and styling functions
+  - `styling.py`: CSS and styling functions, including custom CSS injection
   - `db/`: Database-related utilities
-    - `db_utils.py`: General database utilities
+    - `db_utils.py`: Lower-level database connection and query execution helpers (consider merging or refactoring if overlap with `db.py`)
-    - `db.py`: Consolidated database functions for papers, embeddings, and tweets
+    - `db.py`: Consolidated database access functions abstracting queries for papers, embeddings, tweets, repositories, etc. This is the primary interface for fetching data for the UI.
-    - `logging_db.py`: Functions for logging user activity
+    - `logging_db.py`: Functions specifically for logging user interactions or application events to the database.
-  - `instruct.py`: LLM instruction/query functions
+  - `instruct.py`: Functions for interacting with external LLM APIs (OpenAI, Anthropic, etc.) used in the chat feature.
-  - `pydantic_objects.py`: Pydantic models for data validation
+  - `pydantic_objects.py`: Pydantic models used for data validation, especially for data fetched from the database or external APIs.
-  - `prompts.py`: Prompt templates for LLM interactions
+  - `prompts.py`: Predefined prompt templates used for generating queries or instructions for the LLMs in `instruct.py`.
-- `notebooks/`: Jupyter notebooks for analysis and development
+- `notebooks/`: Jupyter notebooks used for experimentation, data analysis, or one-off tasks during development.
+Not part of the core application runtime.
 - `components/`: Custom Streamlit components
-- `.streamlit/`: Streamlit configuration
+- `deployment/`: Configuration files and guides for deployment
+  - `digitalocean/`: Files specific to DigitalOcean deployment
-- `.vscode/`: VS Code configuration
+    - `nginx_streamlit.conf`: Nginx configuration template
+    - `streamlit_app.service`: Systemd service file template
+    - `DEPLOY_DIGITALOCEAN.md`: Step-by-step deployment guide for DigitalOcean

 ## Key Features